TISUnion/PrimeBackup/docs/feature/database_overview.md

 title: 'Database Overview'
 ---

-View database statistics overview, used to quickly understand the information status of PrimeBackup database
+View database statistics overview, used to quickly understand the information status of Prime Backup database

 ## Command